prodeveloper/social-share/README.md

 Create a file at resources/lang/en/share.php with your choice of subject and body.
 URLs arguably have a maximum length of 2000 characters.

 Notice the use of *<?php echo $sep; ?>*.
 It's the only way to print out an unencoded ampersand (if configured that way).

+## Upgrades

+When upgrading please republish the package config and views to get the latest changes if you have customized.